scholarslab/scholarslab.github.io/collections/_events/workshop-2021-spring-event-valentines-day.md

 Have a special someone in mind this year?
 Make them a light up Valentines card.

-Drop in anytime between 12pm and 9pm, Monday, February 8 through Friday, February 12.
+Drop in anytime between 12pm and 9pm, Wednesday, February 10 through Friday, February 12.

 Register to make sure a kit is available for you.
 You can pick up the kit anytime Clemons Library is open at the RMC info desk in Clemons 3rd floor.